A thorough and thorough introduction to Docker that you can copy and paste - Dockerfile and Docker build edition

 I'm Mandai, in charge of Wild on the development team.

-Once you can do docker build,
+Once you can do Docker build,

 There are advantages such as:

-So let's get excited.
+So let's get started

 vagrant@vagrant:~$ mkdir docker_php7 vagrant@vagrant:~$ cd docker_php7

-It is very important to note that when creating a new docker image using a Dockerfile, you cannot access directories above the directory where the Dockerfile is located.
+It is very important to note that when creating a new Docker image using a Dockerfile, you cannot access directories above the directory where the Dockerfile is located.

 vagrant@vagrant:~/docker_php7$ echo "<?php phpinfo();" > info.php

-Next, create a Dockerfile.
+Next, create a Dockerfile

-Now, let's create a docker image using docker build.
+Now, let's create a Docker image using Docker build

 vagrant@vagrant:~/docker_php7$ docker build -t addinfo .
-Sending build context to Docker daemon 3.072 kB Step 1 : FROM php:7.0.2-apache ---> 797e8c22cdde Step 2 : MAINTAINER Y.Mandai Beyond Inc. -- -> Running in 49c22633979a ---> 8550f12577fd Removing intermediate container 49c22633979a Step 3 : COPY info.php /var/www/html/ ---> 9e143b3f9df5 Removing intermediate container b70897d9000e Step 4 : EXPOSE 80 ---> Running in 31b54ea14f 9f - --> 38445ad62923 Removing intermediate container 31b54ea14f9f
+Sending build context to Docker daemon 3.072 kB Step 1 : FROM php:7.0.2-apache ---> 797e8c22cdde Step 2 : MAINTAINER Y.Mandai Beyond Inc. ---> Running in 49c22633979a ---> 8550f12577fd Removing intermediate container 49c22633979a Step 3 : COPY info.php /var/www/html/ ---> 9e143b3f9df5 Removing intermediate container b70897d9000e Step 4 : EXPOSE 80 ---> Running in 31b54ea14f9f ---> 38445ad62923 Removing intermediate container 31b54ea14f9f

 docker build -t addinfo:hogehoge .

-Let's check with the docker images command.
+Let's check it with the docker images command

 vagrant@vagrant:~/docker_php7$ docker images REPOSITORY TAG IMAGE ID CREATED VIRTUAL SIZE addinfo latest 31b54ea14f9f About an hour ago 521 MB php 7.0.2-apache 797e8c22cdde 5 weeks ago 521 MB